 P.5.3.
-Validation of analytical procedures

-For requirements refer to S.4.3.
+Validation of analytical procedures For requirements refer to S.4.3.

 P.5.4.
-Batch analysis

-As specification may be initially very wide, actual batch data are important for quality assessment.
+Batch analysis As specifications may initially be very wide, actual batch data are important for quality assessment.
 For quantitative parameters, actual numerical values should be presented.

-The focus of this section is to demonstrate the quality of the batches (conformance to established preliminary specification) to be used in the given clinical trial.
-For early phase clinical trials, which are often characterised by a limited number of batches, results for relevant non-clinical and clinical batches should be provided, including the results of batches to be used in the given clinical trial.
-However, with longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.
+The focus of this section is to demonstrate the quality of the batches (conformance to established preliminary specification) to be used in the clinical trial.
+For early phase clinical trials where only a limited number of batches have been manufactured, test results from relevant clinical and non-clinical batches should be provided, including those to be used in the clinical trial supported by the IMPD.
+For products with a longer production history, it could be acceptable to provide results for only a number of representative batches, if appropriately justified.
 Batch number, batch size, manufacturing site, manufacturing date, control methods, acceptance criteria and the test results should be listed together with the use of the batches.
 The manufacturing process used for each batch should be identified.
+A statement should be included whether the batch analyses data presented are from the batches that will be used in the clinical trial, or whether additional batches not yet manufactured at time of submission of the IMPD might be used.
 P.5.5.
-Characterisation of impurities

-Additional impurities and degradation products observed in the IMP, but not covered by section S.3.2, should be identified and quantified as necessary.
+Characterisation of impurities Additional impurities and degradation products observed in the IMP, but not covered by section S.3.2, should be identified and quantified as necessary.
 P.5.6.
-Justification of specification

-A justification for the quality attributes included in the product specification should be provided mainly based on the active substance specification.
+Justification of specification A justification for the quality attributes included in the product specification should be provided mainly based on the active substance specification.
 Stability indicating quality attributes should be considered.
 The proposed acceptance criteria should be justified.
 P.6.
-Reference standards or materials

-The parameters for characterisation of the reference standard should be submitted, where applicable.

-Section S.5 - Reference Standards or Materials - may be referred to, where applicable.
+Reference standards or materials The parameters for characterisation of the reference standard should be submitted, where applicable.
+Section S.5 may be referred to, where applicable.
 P.7.
-Container closure system

-The intended primary packaging to be used for the IMP in the clinical trial should be described.
+Container closure system The intended primary packaging to be used for the IMP in the clinical trial should be described.
 Where appropriate, reference should be made to the relevant pharmacopoeial monograph.
 If the product is packed in a non-standard administration device, or if non-compendial materials are used, description and specifications should be provided.
-If applicable, the CE mark for an additional medical device should be confirmed.

-For parenterals having a potential for interaction between product and container closure system more details may be needed.
+If a medical device is to be used for administration it should be stated whether the device is CE marked for its intended purpose.
+In the absence of a CE mark for the intended purpose, a statement of compliance with the relevant essential requirements for medical devices with regards to safety and performance related device features is required.
+An integral device component of a drug-device combination product, as defined in the Medical Device Directive, is exempt from CE-marking.
+For products intended for parenteral use where there is potential for interaction between product and container closure system, more details may be needed (e.g. extractable/leachable for phase III studies).
 P.8.
-Stability

-The same requirements as for the active substance are applied to the medicinal product, including the stability protocol, stability results, shelf-life determination, including extension of shelf-life beyond the period covered by real-time stability data, stability commitment and post-approval extension.
+Stability The same requirements as for the active substance are applied to the medicinal product, including the stability protocol, stability results, shelf-life determination, including extension of shelf-life beyond the period covered by real-time stability data, stability commitment and post-approval extension.
 Stability studies should provide sufficient assurance that the IMP will be stable during its intended storage period.
 The presented data should justify the proposed shelf life of the product from its release to its administration to patients.
 The stability protocol for the IMP should take into account the knowledge acquired on the stability profile of the active substance.
 Bracketing and matrixing approaches may be acceptable, where justified.